pifroggi/vs_grain/README.md

 __*`clip`*__
 Clip to apply grain to.
-Must be in YUV444PS or GRAYS format.
+Must be in YUV or GRAY format.

 __*`iterations`*__
 Higher values look more realistic.
 Lower values speed up the processing time but result in grain that looks less natural.